carrvo/SVNmentions/README.md

     - `SVNParentPath` - filesystem path to parent directory of repository - this matches the `SVNParentPath` directive
     - `SVNLocationPath` - webspace path that is parent to the repository - this matches the `Location` directive

+### Apache Configuration Optional
+- `SetEnv WebmentionUsername` - the username that will be used during the content update to commit to the repository
+- `SetEnv WebmentionsCommitMessage` - the commit message used during the content update to commit to the repository

 ### Supporting Endpoints Must Include
 These endpoints *must* be within an SVN repository and *must* reside on the same domain as the webmention endpoint.
 ```html